hybridgroup/gocv/cmd/README.md

 Find circles in an image using the Hough transform.

+## Hand-gestures

+Count the number of fingers being held up in front of the camera by looking for convexity defects.

 ## MJPEG-Streamer

 Opens a video capture device, then streams MJPEG from it that you can view in any browser.